AMANDA BRETT WATERCOLOUR ARTIST

 "Wrong" marks are full of character and shouldn't be erased (unless they're really annoying and stuck in your head then have at it!).

-It takes skill and practice - draw every day, start simple.
+It takes skill and practice - draw every day, start simple, start small.

 An eraser is not an essential tool but your sharpening device is.